-The Victorian Severe Substance Dependence Treatment Act 2010 (the Act) allows for a brief period of detention and compulsory treatment of people where this is necessary as a matter of urgency to save the person’s life or prevent serious damage to their health.
+- The Severe Substance Dependence Treatment Act 2010 (SSDTA) provides for a brief period of detention and treatment of people with severe substance dependence in a treatment centre.

-The information provided on these pages is intended as general information about the Severe Substance Dependence Treatment Act and Regulations and not as legal advice.
+The information provided on these pages is intended as general information about the Severe Substance Dependence Treatment Act 2010 and Severe Substance Dependence Treatment Regulations 2011 and not as legal advice.
 If individuals or service providers have queries about their obligations under the Act they should obtain independent legal advice.